ALA Presidential Citation for Innovative International Library Projects

 In 2010, IRRT was invited to collaborate with future ALA Presidents in the nomination and award process.
 At this time, a decision was made to change the previous title, ALA Presidential Citation for International Innovation to ALA Presidential Citation for Innovative International Library Projects.

-Nomination Process:
+Nomination Process

-Guidelines for selection of a project:
+Guidelines for selection of a project

 - Only one library nomination per Library can be submitted.

-The following criteria will be used in selecting recipients:
+The following criteria will be used in selecting recipients

 - The recipient will have designed, initiated, and implemented a highly visible innovative library service(s) in a country outside of the United States and within the last three years.
-The recipient may not be affiliated with an U.S. institution/agency and may not have received U.S. funds in a direct or indirect manner.
+The recipient may not be affiliated with a U.S. institution/agency and may not have received U.S. funds in a direct or indirect manner.

-- The project should be unique, original, and improve services to library users
+- The project should be unique, original, and improve services to library users.

 - The project should draw attention to the potential of libraries to create positive change.